 IFLA/Systematic Public Library of the Year

-The award is presented at the IFLA annual meeting and is accompanied by a USD 5,000 prize.
+The award will be announced during the IFLA Annual Congress, which will take place on 27 August in Athens Greece.
+It is accompanied by a USD 5,000 prize.
 Systematic is a proud sponsor of this award.

 Previous Award winners

 - 2016: Dokk1, Denmark